 - Your auto insurance rates

-- Your exposure to fines, court costs, surcharges and prison time.
+- Potential exposure to fines, court costs, surcharges and prison time.

 An effective strategy for handling your traffic ticket will take all of those issues into consideration.
 Before we discuss the options that Anthony can pursue on your behalf, let’s take a closer look at each of these issues.